 Each type of receptor occurs in its own part of the body.
 CB1 receptors work in the brain and central nervous system, sending messages related to cognitive and nerve functions.
 CB2 receptors are located in the immune system and communicate signals related to the immune response.

 Medical marijuana activates the CB2 receptors to impact immune system functions like inflammation.
 Inflammation has the purpose of isolating dangerous substances, but when you have MS, you don’t want it occurring.
-CB2 receptors cause the cells they’re attached to to release fewer cytokines, or the chemical that sends inflammation signals.
+CB2 receptors cause the cells they’re attached to release fewer cytokines, or the chemical that sends inflammation signals.

 However, like with any other benefit of medical marijuana, researchers and doctors need to balance out the high that marijuana provides.
 Fortunately, preliminary studies indicate a substance in marijuana called beta-caryophyllene only activates the CB2 receptor, avoiding the high altogether.

 Looking for more information?
-To learn more about inflammation and cannabis, read our blog post on the subject.
+To learn more about inflammation and marijuana, read our blog post on the subject.
 Our disorder guide for multiple sclerosis can teach you about the other ways that medical marijuana can relieve MS symptoms.